Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 - Parry – chance to reflect attacks and take no damage

-Gear Stats and Attributes
+Other Stats and Attributes for Gear

 - Item level (iLvl) – Level of the gear, important for end game content